openhab/openhab-addons/README.md

 I was not able to test this Plugin with HS100 Plugs.
 The Discovery might work, but they will be registered as HS110 Plugs.

+# FAQ

+- Are other TP-Link devices supported?
+Currently not, but if using the same communication protocol it should be easy to implement.
+Please open an issue at the development project.

 # Development

 ## Release Cycle